Jeremy-Marchand/twitteranalytics/README.md

 # To be done :

 ## First part :
+- Get data from tweeter and update a GBQ base : DONE
-- Automate the content of the notebook in an API (ability to chose dates from and to, in a get method maybe ?)
+- Automate the content of the notebook in an API (ability to chose dates from and to, in a get method maybe ?) : DONE
 - Build a streamlit front to exchange with the API (filters)
 - Check what will be invoiced because of GBQ